Aptenodyte/Quickdraw/README.md

 ## Common Issues

-> I'm getting the error message `"items" must be Array (max length: 35).`

-This means that no Spyglass sheet was detected in the same directory as the script.
-Make sure that you give it a Spyglass sheet to use.

 > The generated raid has used the other update than what I selected

 Make sure that you haven't supplied the update lengths on the Spyglass sheet backwards (you used the major length for the minor time, and vice versa).
 Also make sure that you have selected the correct update to generate for.

-> Even if I say that a region has already been tagged, I'm still asked about the same region again

-Unfortunately, this is a bug that can occur sometimes.
-You can simply supply Y, until it moves on to the next region.
-This bug doesn't affect the quality of the targets or triggers.